opensearch-project/documentation-website/_data-prepper/pipelines/contains.md

 - The first argument is either a literal string or a JSON pointer that represents the field or value to be searched.

 - The second argument is the substring to be searched for within the first argument.
-The function returns true if the substring specified in the second argument is found within the string or field value represented by the first argument.
-Otherwise, it returns false.
+The function returns `true` if the substring specified in the second argument is found within the string or field value represented by the first argument.
+It returns `false` if it is not.

-For example, if you want to check if the string `"abcd"` is contained within the value of a field named `message`, you can use the `contains()` function like this:
+For example, if you want to check if the string `"abcd"` is contained within the value of a field named `message`, you can use the `contains()` function as follows:

 ```
 contains('/message', 'abcd')
 ```
 {% include copy-curl.html %}

-This will return `true` if the field `message` contains the substring `abcd`, and `false` otherwise.
+This will return `true` if the field `message` contains the substring `abcd` or `false` if it does not.

 Alternatively, you can also use a literal string as the first argument: